Pramodjais517/Feedly/README.md

 # python manage.py migrate <br>
 # python manage.py runserver <br>
 that's it you are done!!!!
-for media uplaod your own fake data.
+for media uplaod dummy data.